dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 a worker via the `acquire()` member function must be paired with a subsequent call to the `complete()` function.
 The latter may register newly discovered tasks.
 Specifically:

-* `acquire()`: If work is available, it pops a task and internally increments the `active_` task counter.
+* `acquire()`: If work is available, it retrieves a task from the front of the queue, removes it from the pending-work list, and internally increments the `active_` task counter.
+If there are no pending tasks but other workers are still processing work, the call blocks until new work becomes available or the computation finishes.
-If there are no pending tasks but other workers are still processing work, the call blocks until new work appears or the computation finishes.
-When there are no pending or active tasks left, it returns an empty result (`std::nullopt`) to indicate that the exploration is complete and workers can terminate.
+When there are neither pending nor active tasks left, the function returns an empty result (`std::nullopt`) that signals that no further work can be generated and that the worker may terminate.

 * `complete()`: Atomically performs two actions: (i) It records the completion of a task previously acquired via `acquire()` by decrementing the `active_` counter, and (ii) it pushes newly discovered tasks into